abarker/typped/doc/sphinx_docs/calculator_example.rst

 Floating point literals are defined and provided with an evaluation function.
-This evaluation function just takes the token ``t`` with label ``k_float`` and converts the string value that the lexer found into a Python float.
+This evaluation function just takes the token ``t`` with label ``k_float`` and converts the string value returned by the lexer into a Python float.

-The next function for the calculator language definition defines almost all the functions in the language.
+The next group of definitions for the calculator language define almost all the functions in the language.
 This includes standard functions like ``sin`` and operators like ``*`` and ``!``.
 The definitions are made using built-in methods of the ``PrattParser`` class.
 Note the precedences assigned to the